antonyaswinkumar/Module1/README.md

 Thus, the Python program to check whether the given number is **even** or **odd** using if...else statements is executed successfully.

-## Ex 2: Datatypes-Boolean Expression Evaluation in Python
+## Ex:2 Datatypes-Boolean Expression Evaluation in Python

 ## 🎯 Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.